pfpimenta/GUI_these_rammouz/README.md

 - Scenario 2
 - Scenario 3
 - Scenario 4
+- allow the user to choose the measurement unit for each parameter chosen

 ### Context
 In a project of improving the work done by RAMMOUZ Ramzy in his thesis "Optimisation de la gestion d’énergie dans les systèmes embarqués", I will develop an interface to simplify the execution of the simulation, thus facilitating future reuse and continuation of this work.